spesmilo/electrum/ios/README.rst

    * MacOS 10.11 or above is required with Xcode installed (Xcode >= 10.1)
    * MacPorts is required (Brew may work too but is untested)
-   * Python 3.5 must be installed via MacPorts/Brew
+   * Python 3.6 must be installed via either MacPorts or Brew
    * cookiecutter, briefcase, pbxproj, and setuptools python packages must be installed::

-           sudo python3 -m pip install 'setuptools==40.6.2'
+           python3 -m pip install 'setuptools==40.6.2' --user
-           sudo python3 -m pip install 'cookiecutter==1.6.0'
+           python3 -m pip install 'cookiecutter==1.6.0' --user
-           sudo python3 -m pip install 'briefcase==0.2.6'
+           python3 -m pip install 'briefcase==0.2.6' --user
-           sudo python3 -m pip install 'pbxproj==2.5.1'
+           python3 -m pip install 'pbxproj==2.5.1' --user

-           (NOTE: The exact versions specified above are known to work!)
+           (NOTE: The exact versions specified above are known to work, but you may also try and use newer version as well.)

-   * If you're using Brew, use pyenv to setup a Python 3.5 environment, and do the above commands *without* sudo
+   * If you're using Brew, use pyenv to setup a Python 3.6 environment.

 2. Generate the iOS project using the included shell script::